 Some of the room rates include a Full English breakfast, served Monday to Friday in the Upper Hall between 7.30 to 9.30am and on a Saturday and Sunday morning between 8.00am to 10.00am.
 Please note that not all room rates include breakfast, some are room only - please ensure you book the correct rate for your requirements.

 Over the last two years the College has successfully reduced packaging by bulk buying essentials and removing individual packets of cereal, jam and sauces from its dining halls.
 Guests now also have a fresh yoghurt bar where diners can make themselves a bespoke yoghurt with additional accompaniments, giving greater choice and reducing landfill at the same time!

 Christ’s College has extensive gardens laid out over four Courts.
 The Fellows’ Garden, which is open 5 days a week for most of the year, has beautiful herbaceous borders and is home to the famous Milton’s Mulberry Tree.
 There is also the Darwin Garden, created as part of the celebration of the bi-centenary of his birth, and which features a sculpture of a young Charles Darwin and also the Darwin Walk.

 Whilst guests are most welcome to walk through the grounds of the College at all times, they are respectfully requested not to walk or sit on any of the lawn areas around the College grounds.

 Should you need the use of an iron and ironing board during your stay, there is an ironing room in the P staircase laundry.
-There are also coin operated washing and drying machines available for use.
+There are also washing and drying machines available for use.

 The Porters' Lodge has a few hairdryers that can be loaned for a £5.00 refundable deposit.